FRBCesab/faircitations/README.md

 Please cite `fairpub` as:

-> Casajus Nicolas (2025) fairpub: How fair are you when you cite
+> Casajus Nicolas (2025) fairpub: How fair are you when you publish/cite
 > scientific works?
 R package version 0.0.1.
 > <https://github.com/frbcesab/fairpub/>